Hierarchical Causal Models: Hierarchical Causal Graphical Models

 \section{Hierarchical Causal Graphical Models}

-While structural causal models (SCMs) describe causal processes using deterministic mechanisms and exogenous noise, \textit{causal graphical models} (CGMs) describe causal processes with stochastic mechanisms.
+While structural causal models (SCMs) describe causal processes using deterministic mechanisms and exogenous noise, \textit{causal graphical models} (CGMs), also known as \textit{causal Bayesian networks} or \textit{agnostic causal DAGs}, describe causal processes with stochastic mechanisms~\citep{shalizi2013advanced,Lauritzen2001-vi,Bareinboim2021-ro,Richardson2013-yy}.
 Any classical flat SCM can be written as a CGM by integrating out the noise.
 Here we apply the same idea to develop \textit{hierarchical causal graphical models} (HCGMs), deriving them from hierarchical structural causal models (\Cref{def:hscm}).